Full Name: George Augustus

 - 1730-12-03 Colley Cibber is appointed British Poet Laureate under King George II

-- 1739-07-10 King George II authorised the Admiralty Board to seek maritime reprisals against Spain (War of Jenkin's Ear)
+- 1739-07-10 King George II authorises the Admiralty Board to seek maritime reprisals against Spain (War of Jenkin's Ear)

 - 1743-06-27 War of the Austrian Succession: Battle of Dettingen: in Bavaria, King George II of Britain personally leads troops into battle.
-The last time a British monarch would command troops in the field.
+The last time a British monarch commanded troops in the field.

 - 1746-02-10 The Pelham brothers resign from the British government, but resume office when King George II backs down.

 - 1749-05-19 George II grants charter to Ohio Company to settle Ohio Valley